tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 Both this document and [Java Eclipse Project GitHub Repository Creation] are written in the GitHub variant of [Markdown].
 Note that GitHub does use a variant and so there are differences; yes, this can be confusing...
 Both documents are great examples of [Markdown] in actual use.

-Keep an eye out for quirks and work-arounds: one such is shown in the comments for this document at top; to read it, you must be in 'Raw' or 'Edit this file' mode (buttons probablynear top left of the page your reading this from).
+Keep an eye out for quirks and work-arounds: one such is shown in the comments for this document at top; to read it, you must be in 'Raw' or 'Edit this file' mode (buttons probably near the top left of the page you're reading this from).

 [Quickstart for writing on GitHub - GitHub Docs]: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github
 [About writing and formatting on GitHub - GitHub Docs]: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github